 The geographic distance between Ben and the church he loved in Newberg, Oregon gave Ben the chance to reflect on his growing doubts about Christianity as a whole.
 He realized his attachment to that kind of Christianity had been more moral and political than metaphysical or epistemological; the theology of a Friends church creates a devotion to a tolerant, servant-focused kind of Christianity, and Ben believed in what they did in the world, but it didn’t make him feel any more connected to God.
 Over the course of many years, Ben came to realize that he’d lost his faith.
 This process was more painful than his discipleship had been satisfying.
 He tried to process the loss, the sadness, the love, and the grief in the pages of the novel he was working on at the time, the book that would become The Sum of Our Gods, all in the context of the comic irreverence that was the hallmark of his new agnosticism.

 Ben continues teaching at Central High School and loves his job.
 He’s passionate about the classes he teaches, like Creative Writing and Science Fiction Literature, but enjoys the students even more than the content.
-He’s a strong advocate for public education and for elevating and honoring the profession of teaching, so he serves as the president of his local teachers’ union and works for the statewide teachers’ union, too.
+He’s a strong advocate for public education and for elevating and honoring the profession of teaching, so he’s served as the president of his local teachers’ union and on the board the statewide teachers’ union, too.
 Meanwhile, he writes every chance he gets.
 In 2013, he decided to start his own publishing company, Not a Pipe Publishing, and venture into the exciting and growing independent publishing industry.
 “I’m luckier than a lot of writers who slog their way through day jobs they hate.
 I get to work on my craft with the help of my students at a job I love, and as we learn together, I get better.
-I hope that shows in The Sum of Our Gods and Corporate High School.
+I hope that shows in The Sum of Our Gods, Corporate High School, and The Digital Storm.
 Like much of the union work I’ve done at the bargaining table, the meaning of a novel is a negotiation between the reader and the writer.
 I hope I’ve brought my readers a fair offer, something they’ll be pleased to accept.”